 When you live long enough anywhere in the Asia-Pacific region, you will realize why the coconut is called “the tree of life”.
 From housing materials to novelty items, to oil and food production… name it!
 You’ll be amazed at the versatility of the coconut.
 Every part of the palm tree has its own shares of uses.

 The Asia-Pacific region peoples have every reason to call the coconut “the tree of life”.
 They know so well that they can find something useful from any of its parts.
-Most of which have commercial value.
-Here are some of the tree’s thousand uses.
+Most of these parts have commercial value.

 Uses of the tree of life

 Roots.
 The fibrous root system of the coconut palm does not only support the tree.
-Through their experiential knowledge, the peoples of the region prove the efficacy of the coconut roots in these applications:
+Peoples of the Asia-Pacific region, through their experiential knowledge, prove the efficacy of the coconut roots in many applications:

 - Toothbrush.
-In the ancient times, people used a frayed piece of coconut roots to clean their teeth.
+In the ancient times, rural folks used a frayed piece of coconut roots to clean their teeth.
 And not only did it clean teeth!
 The humble roots are even said to strengthen the gums.
 Talk about ingenuity!

 - Mouthwash.
 Try boiling a few pieces of the roots.
-Once it has cooled down, wash your mouth with it and see for yourself how it works!
+Once it has cooled down, swish it in your mouth or gargle it.